 But no one did.

 I was impressed by my fellow meditators.
 They were into it.
 They were committed.
-It was inspiring.
+They were inspiring.

 Then there was the weird shit that happened.

 One day I got out of the meditation hall and couldn’t find my shoes.
 Did someone take them by accident?
 Then where were the shoes they had?
 I couldn’t figure it out.
 I searched and searched.
 Eventually, I decided to walk barefoot back to my tent for my other shoes.
 All over the stones and the pine cones.
 Ow ow ow ow.
-Later that day I discovered my shoes outside of the bathroom, right where I had left them earlier that morning.
-This would mean that I had walked really far barefoot on stones and pine cones without noticing, or some magical thing had magically transported my shoes back to where I had left them.
+Later that day I discovered my shoes right where I had parked them earlier that morning to use the bathroom before going to meditate.
+This would mean that either: I would have had to walk really far barefoot on stones and pine cones without noticing, OR some magical thing had magically transported my shoes from the meditation hall back to the bathroom.

 I still can’t decide what happened.